abaiakmatova/karakol360/README.md

 # karakol360

-A demo 360 view of a skiing resort Karakol, Kyrgyzstan.
+A demo 360 view of a skiing resort in Karakol, Kyrgyzstan.
 Written in React-360.